To-Do lists can be great. Or they can be terrible.

 - Answer NSP subscriber emails (I’ve been putting this off.)

 - Write broadcast email for NSP to send this week

 - Go to the store to get beer for a holiday party

-- Create launch schedule for next Five Figure Niche Site
+- Create a launch schedule for the next Five Figure Niche Site

-You’ll notice some of the items are trivial sounding, others seem really time consuming and overwhelming — proving the point that a to-do list lacks the time & importance components that would help you prioritize what you should work on first.
+You’ll notice some of the items are trivial sounding, others are time consuming and overwhelming — proving the point that a to-do list lacks the time & importance components that would help you prioritize what you should work on first.